bartekadams/adams-book-api/README.md

 * System dependencies

   May require ImageMagick installed in system to properly resize uploaded images (in Ubuntu 16.04 it does).

+  Uses [carrierwave-imageoptimizer](https://github.com/jtescher/carrierwave-imageoptimizer#this-gem-uses-the-following-utilities-for-optimizing-images) and because of that requires to install optipng and jpegoptim.

 * Deployment instructions